 The Work Immersion Program will be temporarily shut down for the month of July 2016 for program revisions.

-FY2016 forms will be removed from the website as of June 30, 2016 and the FY2017 forms will be available August 1st.
+FY2016 forms have been removed from the website as of June 30, 2016 and the FY2017 forms will be available on August 1.

 New changes to the terms and conditions of the Work Immersion Program:

 - Participants are eligible for the program if they have not previously completed 400 hours in the Work Immersion Program

 - Employers are eligible for up to 10 Work Immersion participants (students or unemployed adults) per fiscal year

 - Employers must be registered with the RI Secretary of State’s Office